AidanBoydMohawk/mini-game-collection/DevCon #2_ Studio-wide Project - Game Design Document - Jake, Dylan C, and Aidan B.md

 **Cite all resources, tangible, informative, and transformative**.
 Cite all resources used in planning and development including the basis project, assets, guides, tutorials, and use of generative AI.

+All cooding was done by either ourself or the collaborative efforts of the team.
+The only part that has any exteneral help was the prefab shooting script and the tag convention.

 [https://www.youtube.com/watch?v=bIM3VAiZHeQ](https://www.youtube.com/watch?v=bIM3VAiZHeQ)

 [https://www.youtube.com/watch?v=hxpUk0qiRGs](https://www.youtube.com/watch?v=hxpUk0qiRGs)